source4societyorg/SCEPTER-utility-lib/README.md

 ## nullOp

-Lambda that returns null value, useful if you want to return null in a short circuited function or if you want to render a null React component
+Returns null value, useful if you want to return null in a short circuited function or if you want to render a null React component